Nanohenry10-9/gbpp/README.md

 ## Accuracy

-Well, not that accurate.
+Well, far from perfect.

-It passes some of blargg's instruction test ROMs but the `cpu_instrs` test crashes.
+It passes some of blargg's instruction test ROMs but the `cpu_instrs` test crashes on test 02.
 It can run Super Mario Land, BGB's test ROM and some other games (mostly) fine, apart from a few minor graphical bugs and oddities.

 It runs most of the time at around 70% - 100% of full speed on an Intel Core i7-8550U at 1.80GHz, which is not ideal but fine for now.